kakaprodo/payment-subscription/doc/new-in-v1.2.0.md

     -   it can handle subscription active and in trial active
     -   update their status accordigly: expired , trial_expired, or in grace period
     -   you can configure number of days of the grace period in the configuration file: under control.grace_period
+    -   we have added new method on the subscriber model: getRemainingDaysOfGracePeriod()
 -   you can register listener on subscription event expiration
     -   on subscription expired
     -   on trial period expired